Romania is a year-round tourist destination.

 ATM machines are available at main banks and at airports and shopping centres.

-There are very, very few ATMs in remote areas or villages.
+There are very few or no ATMs in remote areas or villages.

-ATMs that have symbols for international networks such as STAR and PLUS will accept US/ Canadian banking cards.
+ATMs that have symbols for international networks such as STAR and PLUS will accept foreign banking cards.

 Credit cards

-Major credit cards including American Express, Mastercard and Visa are accepted in large hotels, car rental companies and stores in the main cities.
+Major credit cards, including Mastercard, Visa and American Express, are accepted in large hotels, car rental companies and stores in the main cities and towns.

 Many American banks allow cardholders to establish such a PIN prior to travel, in case one is needed.